Bubblemelon/C-Shells/Misc/Notes/README.md

 ### [Scope of Identifiers](https://github.com/Bubblemelon/C-Shells/blob/master/Misc/Notes/README.md#scope)

+The region of a program where it has legal reference to an identifier.
+Scope is a **compile-time** issue.

 The code below covers the following scopes:

 1. local - identifiers declared within a block, extends the entire block from point of declaration.